Division of Assets and Debt – Divorce Laws Illinois

 Separating marital from non-marital property, and marital from non-marital debts, can be a complicated issue.
 Our attorneys are experienced dealing with matters concerning the division of marital property and debts and we will work to protect your rights and interests during negotiations.
 If we cannot reach a settlement, our attorneys are prepared to represent you in court and help ensure a favorable outcome.
 Our goal is to help you get your fair share of the marital property and avoid unfairly being stuck with non-marital debts.

-If you are going through a divorce and have concerns about the division of marital property and debts, talk to our divorce attorneys at Allen Gabe.
+If you are going through a divorce and have concerns about the division of marital property and debts, talk to our divorce attorney, Allen Gabe, at Barber Law Offices LLC.
 You can reach us at 847-303-9780 to schedule a free initial consultation.

 Related Legal Services: